Want instant access to the full video?

 “Now, you've created an opportunity for engagement, for understanding, and they've created their own goals,” McFarlane explains.
 “All you are is the gentle hands on the wet clay.
 They made the vase.
 It's their vase, you're just helping sculpt the process.”

-ServiceTitan is a solution built specifically to help companies streamline their operations, boost revenue, and achieve growth.
+ServiceTitan is a comprehensive home and commercial services business software solution built specifically to help companies streamline their operations, boost revenue, and achieve growth.
 Our award-winning, cloud-based platform is trusted by more than 100,000+ contractors across the country.